jeroenvanwissen/jeroenvanwissen.nl/src/content/post/gooseberry-an-open-source-twitch-livestream-companion-app.md

 ---
 title: GooseBerry, an open source Twitch livestream companion app
 categories:
 - JavaScript
 - TypeScript
 - Tech
-description: >-
-  I've started yet another new personal coding project :)
-  GooseBerry is an open source Twitch livestream companion app.
+description: I've started yet another new personal coding project :) GooseBerry is an open source Twitch livestream companion app.
 It's a cross-platform desktop application built with Electron and React.
 date: '2024-01-18T13:22:00.000Z'
 type: blog
+draft: false
 ---
 It's still in an really early prototyping phase, but I've started yet another new personal coding project :)

 The main goal of this project is to create a simple, easy to use, cross-platform desktop application that allows me to manage things like Twitch chat commands, channel points rewards, task lists, pomodoro timers, etc. while streaming on Twitch.